What to say to someone ‘with Autism’?

 It isn’t all bad.
 I have also heard some great things that have made my day.
 Here are some things that I have heard people say about Autism over the years and how I feel about them.

-5 things to NEVER say to someone with Autism:
+What not to say to someone with autism

 1. “Don’t worry, everyone’s a little Autistic.”